wesreisz/getting_started_with_k8s/content/posts/lesson-1/0-introduction.md

 Notes:
 * "Validates" = continuous integration builds with very extensive (and expensive) testing
 * The Docker API is versioned, and offers strong backward-compatibility (if a client uses e.g. API v1.25, the Docker Engine will keep behaving the same way)

-### Attribution

-Much of this workshop is heavily influenced by the awesome container and kubernetes workshops from Jerome Petazzoni.
-While I take a different approach, the material is none-the-less heavily influenced by his container.training material.
-[He and his contributors](https://github.com/jpetazzo/container.training/graphs/contributors) maintain an [Apache 2 licensed Open Source](https://github.com/jpetazzo/container.training/blob/master/LICENSE) project of his [training material](https://github.com/jpetazzo/container.training/) on github.

-Many additional sources influenced the shape of this project.
-Those items will be identified throughout.

 ### Just for fun